anumkhanit/os-ticket/README.md

 ## Conclusion

-By following these steps, you have successfully installed and configured osTicket on your Azure VM.
-You’ve set up a helpdesk system capable of managing tickets, configured roles and departments, and ensured that your system is ready for use.
-Congratulations on completing the setup!
+Congratulations, you’ve set up a helpdesk system capable of managing tickets, configured roles and departments, and ensured that your system is ready for use.